glue-viz/glue/doc/python_guide/data_viewer_options.rst

 Customizing Plots with Matplotlib
 =================================

-If you want, you can directly manipulate the Matplotlib plot objects that underly Glue plots.
+If you want, you can directly manipulate the Matplotlib plot objects that underly Glue viewers.
 This can be useful if you want to create static plots with custom annotation, styles, etc.

 From the GUI
 ------------
 Open the IPython terminal window.
-The ``application.viewers`` variable is a list of lists of all the open plot windows.
+The ``application.viewers`` variable is a list of lists of all the open viewer windows.
 Each inner list contains the data viewers open on a single tab.
 Every viewer has an ``axes`` attribute, which points to a :class:`Matplotlib Axes <matplotlib.axes.Axes>` object::

-    plot = application.viewers[0][0]
+    viewer = application.viewers[0][0]
-    ax = plot.axes
+    ax = viewer.axes
     ax.set_title('Custom title')
     ax.figure.canvas.draw()  # update the plot